oicr-gsi/niassa-docs/2.0.2/pipeline.md

 * [User Host Configuration]({{version_url}}/environment/host-user)
 : Setting up the `user` host that automatically monitors and launches
 	workflows	and where users can schedule their workflows

+## Workflow engines

+We currently support four workflow engines: oozie, oozie-sge, whitestar, and whitestar-sge.
+Our current recommended combination is Java workflows with the Oozie-SGE engine.

+* Oozie uses the Hadoop Workflow Scheduler to schedule steps in workflows on the Hadoop ecosystem (JobTrackers and TaskTrackers).
+* Oozie-sge uses Oozie, but in conjunction with a oozie-sge plugin to schedule steps in workflows on a pre-existing sge cluster.
+* WhiteStar is a synchronous workflow engine used by Niassa developers to debug.
+It runs steps locally via Bash.
+* WhiteStar-sge runs steps on a local sge cluster.

 ## Workflows